emilpriver/go-hugo-portfolio/content/blog/rust/procedural-macros.md

 ## Procedural vs Declarative Macros in Rust

 There are significant differences between procedural and declarative macros in Rust.
-One of the biggest differences is that procedural macros operate based on Rust's syntax tree to generate new code at compile time, while declarative macros generate code that matches a pattern at compile time.
+One of the biggest differences is that procedural macros operate over token streams to generate new code at compile time, while declarative macros generate code that matches a pattern at compile time.
 Procedural macros are defined as functions that take a TokenStream as input and output a TokenStream.

 Declarative macros, on the other hand, use patterns to understand what code to generate based on rules defined using `macro_rules!`.
 Declarative macros are easier to write but are not as flexible as procedural macros.